 stories + theatre + community = impact

-working with families of prisoners In partnership with Sussex Prisoners' Families and Uninterrupted Theatre Collective, this project is focused on these ever present members of our communities, who are often overlooked, stigmatised and unsupported.
+working with families of prisoners in partnership with Sussex Prisoners' Families and Uninterrupted Theatre Collective.
+Funded by Chalk Cliff Trust, Lewes Town Council and Sussex Community Foundation, this project is focussed on these ever present members of our communities, who are often overlooked, stigmatised and unsupported.

-Through pilot activity initiated in 2018, we have recorded interviews with women who have a family member serving prison sentences, and have put together a collection of their stories with the aim to produce an original live performance.
+Through pilot activity initiated in 2018, we recorded interviews with women who have a family member serving prison sentences, and created a collection of their stories with the aim to produce an original live performance.
 The stories describe the hidden sentence served by families, following their journeys from an initial arrest to, in some cases, release from prison.